 An imaginary line from Jupiter through Saturn can help you locate Mercury near the eastern horizon, as shown on the chart at the top of this post.
 Jupiter is easy to find.
 It’s the brightest starlike object up before dawn now.

 Also note the star Antares in the constellation Scorpius.
-Saturn and Antares look similar in brightness and color, but Saturn is a bit brighter and may shine with a steadier light than Antares.
+Saturn and Antares both look like stars, but Saturn is a bit brighter and may shine with a steadier light than Antares.
 Also, if you look carefully, you can notice that Antares appears reddish while Saturn exhibits a golden hue.
 If you have difficulty discerning their colors with the eye alone, try your luck with binoculars.

 Still not sure which object is which?
 As luck would have it, the moon can help.
-It’ll be sweeping past Jupiter in the next few mornings.
+It’ll be sweeping past Jupiter in the next few mornings and then by Antares and Saturn on January 23 and 24.

 Even with the help of the moon, Jupiter, Saturn and Antares … finding Mercury before sunrise might present a challenge.
 If you look too soon, Mercury will still be beneath the horizon; and if you look too late, Mercury will have vanished in the bright twilight.